jcuadraUAI/plaga/_pages/openings.md

 ## Previous announcements

+We have an open [**postdoctoral position**](https://jobregister.aas.org/ad/090ca36b) to work on the development of numerical models of protoplanetary and/or circumbinary discs, with special emphasis on disc thermodynamics, the early evolution of planetary systems and observational signatures.
+Deadline June 23.

 There is an [open **faculty position**](https://artesliberales.uai.cl/concursos-academicos/profesor-fisica-departamento-ciencias/) in Physics (including Astronomy) at the Faculty of Liberal Arts of Universidad Adolfo Ibáñez, Viña del Mar.
 Deadline is Nov 11, 2022.